vatpac-technology/sops/docs/terminal/sydney.md

 | WANDA 5 INBOUND | `YWAN DLPT` |

 !!! note
-    Some Helicopter Routes may conflict with fixed wing approach/departure paths, so use common sense to separate helicopters when required.
-For example, during 34 PROPS, it may be more suitable for helicopters to track via the `CAPE BANKS 5 INBOUND` rather than taking the `MAROUBRA 5 INBOUND`, due to it's close proximity to the **MARUB SID**.
+    Some Helicopter Routes may conflict with fixed wing approach/departure paths, so exercise judgement to separate helicopters when required.
+For example, during 34 PROPS, it may be more suitable for helicopters to track via the `CAPE BANKS 5 INBOUND` rather than taking the `MAROUBRA 5 INBOUND`, due to its close proximity to the **MARUB SID**.
 In any case, if pilots are unfamiliar with local landmarks, simplify your instructions to assist them while maintaining separation.

 Inbound helicopters should transfer to **SY ADC** automatically (as per the coded clearance), however new pilots may need an explicit handoff.